 Tuna Noodle Casserole Recipe

-Pantry staples are key for this childhood favorite.
-This Tuna Noodle Casserole recipe combines canned mushroom soup, tuna and egg noodles for a delightful meal that's baked until a golden, crispy top is formed.
+This Tuna Noodle Casserole recipe combines pantry staples to recreate a childhood favorite.
+Canned mushroom soup, tuna and egg noodles come together for a nostalgic meal that's baked until a golden, crispy top is formed.

 This post may contain affiliate links.
 Please see our disclosure policy.